ZaidPathan/z-wisdom/README.md

 1. Eat 1/3 stomach or only which is necessary.
 1. Know your limits.
 1. Unnecessary scrolling closes your mind, keep it open by reducing screentime to only necessary tasks.
+1. Do only essential activities, including leisure.
+Avoid which is not beneficial.